wercker/pkg/log/README.md

 ## Fields

-### Field keys should follow camelCasing rules
+### Field keys should follow camel casing rules

-The keys of the fields should always follow the camel casing rules, and they should only contain letters and numbers.
+The keys of the fields should always follow the lower camel casing rules, and they should only contain letters and numbers.
 Words in names that are initialisms or acronyms (e.g. "URL" or "NATO") should have a consistent case though.

 Never: